 And yet, as Sharon Zukin illustrates with a supplementary logic that echoes Miranda Joseph’s, the pursuit of such ‘authentic’ consumerism is at the heart of capital and gentrification: ‘[T]his projection of your own self-image on the shabby chic streets is exactly what the marketing theorists expect authenticity to be: a sympathetic vibe between consumers and the objects of their desire’ (Zukin 2010: 101).
 So, just as Manny’s symbolic throwing of money at the problem in Inwood Park locates the avatars’ struggle firmly within the capital forces they reject, so their cultural consumer choices are drivers of their antagonist, gentrification.
 Authenticity is lifestyle, performance and ‘a means of displacement’ itself (Zukin 2010: 4).
 This is precisely why Paulo can overhear a group of gentrifiers in Inwood Park, wearing tell-tale white, sipping rosé, eating waffle cones and, most significantly, talking excitedly about ‘authentic Dominican food’ (2020: 112).
 Paulo’s retreat into a neighbourhood family restaurant earns him relief and ‘power’ to continue the fight (2020: 114), but it does not address the true significance of the scene he has just witnessed: that the alien gentrifiers share his desires, and that, as Jameson suggests, a discourse of individual, local authenticity within global capital cannot be ‘true’.

 The avatars’ fixed conceptions of authenticity correspond with their fixed characters.
 Though, as Sulimma notes, ‘the collective, plural “we” of the title encompasses the assemblage of individual identities collected into a larger city as a community that is open to the novel’s reader as well’ (2021: 3), the avatars’ claims to represent their people are undermined by their basis in borough stereotypes.
 Manny has ‘a pleasant exterior and the ability to ruthlessly terrorize strangers into doing his bidding’; his ‘jutting skyscraperness’ (2020: 139), occasional coldness and understanding of money make him question whether he really is ‘one of the good guys’ (2020: 131).
-In contrast, Brooklyn channels the power of popular black culture, using rap lyrics to protect herself from ‘the invisible feather monsters’ (2020: 130).
-Bronca embodies ‘a hundred thousand years or so of knowledge’ and the connection to Native American civilizations (2020: 126).
+In contrast, Brooklyn channels the power of popular Black culture, using rap lyrics to protect herself from ‘the invisible feather monsters’ (2020: 130).
+Bronca embodies ‘a hundred thousand years or so of knowledge’ and the connection to Indigenous American civilizations (2020: 126).
 Most revealingly, Republican-voting Staten Island, dismissed by Brooklyn as ‘the sore thumb of this city’ (2020: 321) is represented by Aislyn Houlihan, a young Irish-American woman with a racist father, who displays a Lovecraftian fear of ‘Asian faces’ and anyone who does not belong to ‘her people’ (2020: 88).
 Sharing her father’s belief that ‘[e]vil comes from elsewhere’ in the form of immigrants (2020: 281), she proves susceptible to R’lyeh’s blandishments and refuses to join the other avatars.
 The novel ends with her betrayal and a huge ‘shadow over Staten Island’ (2020: 433).